 What is known about the impacts of hunting on grouse populations?

 Research on the impact of grouse hunting has returned mixed results depending on amount of available habitat, severity of winter conditions, level of natural (non-hunting) mortality, immigration into the hunted population from nearby population sources, level of hunting pressure, and harvest rate.
-The following background information was prepared by PGC grouse biologist Bill Palmer in 2003, and provides a nice overview of the relevant research:
+The following background information was prepared by Game Commission Grouse Biologist Bill Palmer in 2003, and provides a nice overview of the relevant research: